 Wood Deck Railing Cost

 If you choose wood as your preferred deck railing material, you will $40 to $50 per linear foot for materials.
-The average cost of installation inclusive of labor and materials is $80 per linear foot.
+The average installation cost, including labor and materials, is $80 per linear foot.

 An advantage of using wood is that it is inexpensive.
 On the other hand, wood railings need extensive regular maintenance.
 Depending on the type of wood you choose, you may have to replace your deck before it gets to its expected expiration.
 Making it an expensive material to use in the long term.

 If you choose to use vinyl railings, you can expect to pay $30 to $40 per linear foot.